 In a world where almost everything is interesting to me, I specialize in works of nonfiction.
 My articles have appeared in GRIT, Mother Earth News, GEORGIA Magazine, Georgia Connector, Alive, Points North, American Fitness, Chatter, Sea Island Life, Loews Magazine, Weatherwise, and many others.

-In the last year, I have concentrated my efforts on one particular book project – Project Keepsake, a collection of short stories about mementos.
+In the last two years, I have concentrated my efforts on one particular book project – Project Keepsake, a collection of short stories about mementos.
 The first volume of stories will be published on February 20, 2014 by Native Ink Press.
 I’ve also published two eBooks.

 I teach writing classes and workshops in Georgia and Tennessee.
 I specialize in teaching prescriptive nonfiction methods, memoir writing (small projects), writing family stories, and the business of freelancing to both seasoned and aspiring writers.